Justyne Caruana resigns as education minister following damning report

 In a short statement on Wednesday, the government said she had handed in her resignation to Prime Minister Robert Abela, who had accepted it.

-The Labour MP later said she would not contest the next election but would take legal action to defend her name.
+The Labour MP later suggested she would not contest the next election but would take legal action to defend her name.

 It follows a damning ethics report into an abusive contract awarded to her close friend and former Malta footballer Daniel Bogdanovic.